Skip to main content

 4. Action: Alert

-Result: Alert when a BIN has been used more than 3 times in history.
+Result: Alert when a BIN has been used more than 3 times in the past year.

 Example #4: Time-Based Complex Condition → Alert